No Man's Sky Accessibility Report

 Costs: Purchase cost

-No Man's Sky has 4 accessibility features for Difficulty which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We've documented 1 accessibility feature for Difficulty in No Man's Sky which deals with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.

 Select Difficulty: Select the level of difficulty from a range of presets.
 This not only offers a way to adjust the challenge of a game but enables you to do so without dealing with individual criteria.

 Similar Games With More Accessibility Features for Difficulty

 If you want to play No Man's Sky, but it doesn't offer the Difficulty accessibility features you require, these similar games extend the Difficulty accessibility: